ReyFScode/DSO-notes/Ansible Notes.md

 - **Role**: A collection of playbooks, variables, and other files organized into a directory structure.
 Roles are used for modularizing and reusing automation code.
 - **Fact**: System information about managed nodes collected by Ansible and available as variables.
 These facts can be used in playbooks to make decisions.
 - **Handlers**: Special tasks defined in playbooks that are only executed when triggered by another task, typically used for restarting services after configuration changes.
+- **Collection:** Ansible collections are distributable packages of Ansible content, designed to organize and share automation resources.
+They are hosted in repositories like [**Ansible Galaxy**](https://galaxy.ansible.com/ui/collections/) or private registries, making it easier to manage and reuse automation code.
+By default, `ansible-galaxy collection install` uses [https://galaxy.ansible.com](https://galaxy.ansible.com/) as the Galaxy server

 ---